ZAHIRULCODER/swiggy_clone/README.md

 # Swiggy Clone using Swiggy API

-## Note: Sometimes data is not fetched because of some kind of limit by swiggy in there backend> So please refresh the page or restart the server
+## Note: Sometimes data is not fetched because of some kind of limit by swiggy in there backend.
+So please refresh the page or restart the server

 ## This project is a Swiggy clone that utilizes the Swiggy API to replicate some of the functionalities of the popular food delivery platform Swiggy.
 This project is developed as a learning exercise and is not intended for commercial use.